-Weight loss is a tumultuous journey most of us are familiar with.
-Conventional wisdom says that eating right and exercising are critical to dropping excess pounds.
+When we talk about Weight loss, is a tumultuous journey most of us are familiar with.
+Conventional wisdom says eating right and exercising are critical to losing excess pounds.
 But sometimes a little external help is needed.
 This is where weight loss medications can help.
 The current market has produced a range of dietary drugs that make weight loss easier.
 Studies show that individuals who take these medicines as part of an overall lifestyle program lose an additional 3% to 12% of their starting body weight after a single year of administration.
 Why doesn’t everyone who is overweight or obese take these medications?
 The main reason is cost.

-Weight loss medications tend to be downright expensive, which is a deterrent for those who may find them useful.
+Medications for weight loss tend to be downright expensive, which is a deterrent for those who may find them useful.
 In this blog post, we are going to discuss weight loss medication expenses and how to prevent them from weighing you down.
-We will discuss cheaper and more available drugs that can replace the more expensive drugs everyone happens to be raving about in popular culture.
-By the end, you are sure to be excited about the batch of today’s weight loss medicines that are helping the world become slimmer one dose at a time.
+We will discuss cheaper and more available drugs that can replace the more expensive ones everyone raves about in popular culture.
+By the end, you will surely be excited about the batch of today’s weight loss medicines that are helping the world slimmer one dose at a time.

 Weight Loss Medications are Expensive and in Short Supply